zhangao0086/DKCamera/README.md

 /// Determines whether or not the rotation is enabled. public var allowsRotate = false

+/// set to NO to hide all standard camera UI. default is YES. camera.showsCameraControls = false

+camera.defaultCaptureDevice = .front

+/// Notify the listener of the detected faces in the preview frame. camera.onFaceDetection = { (faces: [AVMetadataFaceObject]) in

+}
 ```

 > If you are going to add a full-screen view as `cameraOverlayView`, maybe you should use the `DKCameraPassthroughView` or its subclass that have overriden the `hitTest` method in order to the event passes through to the expected view.